cameronwp/framework-kde-splash/README.md

 ### Prerequisites

+Tested with:
-- KDE Plasma 5.24 or later
+- KDE Plasma 6.3.6
 - `gzip` (I think this is required for svgz, usually pre-installed on most Linux distributions)

 ### Quick Install